What Department Safety Coordinators Need to Know

 Department Safety Coordinators (DSCs) are different from Area Safety Coordinators (ASCs).

-• DSCs represent all their co-workers, regardless of the kind of work performed.
-Every UCSD department should have at least one DSC.
+• Department Safety Coordinators represent all their co-workers, regardless of the kind of work performed.
+Every department should have at least one DSC.
 Large departments and departments with multiple locations may need more than one DSC to be effective.

-• ASCs do not serve an entire department.
-An ASC is assigned to a specific facility where work with hazardous material occurs, typically a lab, shop, or studio.
+• Area Safety Coordinators do not serve an entire department.
+An ASC is assigned to a specific facility where work with hazardous material occurs — typically a shop, studio, or research facility.
 Read What ASCs Need to Know.